 On a daily basis, she distributes diabetes test strip supplies to guests, is a case manager, a therapist and facilitates Art of Being’s intensive, expressive therapy program — her own creation.
 Regularly, she supervises social work interns at Wellspring who have greatly expanded the Wellspring’s capacity to serve its guests.

-Genelle dispenses bus passes to guests three times a week and is the center’s leader when Sister Judy is out-of-town.
+Genelle dispenses bus passes to guests three times a week.
 And, she creates Wellspring’s monthly activity calendar and plans many of the center celebrations.
 She also hosts dance contests where she raffles off prizes.

 What does caring for Wellspring’s guests mean to you?